Steenhuisen hails 'youth budget' as 3,000 agriculture graduates land internships

 Steenhuisen said to support this vision, the department is opening pathways for young people into veterinary science, agritech, on-farm learning and extension services.

-“Let us empower them to build a new kind of agriculture, one rooted in science, community, and opportunity,” he said.
+“Let us empower them to build a new kind of agriculture, one rooted in science, community, and opportunity.”

 Steenhuisen hails 'youth budget' as 3,000 agriculture graduates land internships